 A Unit Assessment will be conducted, usually on the 8th week from the start of the unit.
 The content of the test shall cover (but not limited to) all the contents delivered in that unit.

-One major internal exam (Graduation Examination) will be conducted before the end of the course delivery.
+One major internal exam (Final Examination) will be conducted before the end of the course delivery.

 Internal Assessment Mode